 On that list is produce that spoils in the refrigerator or on the counter before we get to eat it.
 Composting is one way to curb food waste, but better than that is using what you have before it goes bad.

 Video of the Day

-There are different reasons why fruit and vegetables go bad.
+There are different reasons why fruits and vegetables spoil.
 Moisture degrades foods like lettuce and berries, as pooled water will break them down faster.

-On the other hand, moisture keeps some foods fresh (think: hardy veggies like carrots and celery, per the CDC).
+On the other hand, moisture keeps some foods fresh, such as hardy veggies like carrots and celery, per the Centers for Disease Control and Prevention (CDC).
 And then there's a class of fruits and veggies — such as mangoes and peaches — that give off ethylene gas, which speeds up the ripening of nearby produce, according to the CDC.

 But here's a novel perspective that might cut down your food waste: "I think the process matters more than the vehicle," says Shannon Garcia, RD, LDN, of KISS in the Kitchen Blog.

 "If we're buying produce and then washing, drying and prepping it before we stash it in the fridge — versus just putting it in the fridge in the same baggie you got at the point of purchase — that ready-to-eat version makes it easier to eat faster, and less likely to get lost and spoil in your drawer."